Deep Learning Enabled Semantic Communication Systems: Numerical Results

-Fig. \ref{sentecne similarity} shows that the proposed performance metric, the sentence similarity, with respect to the SNR under the same total number of symbols, where the traditional approaches use 64QAM.
-Compared with the BLEU scores, the proposed metric has shown the same tendency.
-Note that for the traditional methods, even if it can achieve about 20\% word accuracy in BLEU score (1-gram) from Fig. \ref{grams} when SNR =12 dB, people are usually unable to understand the meaning of texts full of errors.
-Thus, the sentence similarity in Fig. \ref{sentecne similarity} almost converges to 0.
+Fig. \ref{sentence similarity} shows that the proposed performance metric, the sentence similarity, with respect to the SNR under the same total number of symbols, where the traditional approaches use 8-QAM, 64-QAM and 128-QAM.
+In Fig. \ref{sentecne similarity awgn}, the proposed metric has shown the same tendency compared with the BLEU scores.
+Note that for part of the traditional methods, i.e., Huffman with Turbo coding, even if it can achieve about 20\% word accuracy in BLEU score (1-gram) from Fig. \ref{grams} when SNR = 9 dB, people are usually unable to understand the meaning of texts full of errors.
+Thus, the sentence similarity in Fig. \ref{sentecne similarity awgn} almost converges to 0.
 For the DeepSC, it achieves more than 90\% word accuracy in BLEU score (1-gram) when SNR is higher than 6 dB in Fig. \ref{grams}, which means people can understand the texts well.
 Therefore the sentence similarity tends to 1.
-The benchmark, provided the DNN method in \cite{gold2018} under the AWGN channels, also gets much higher score than the traditional approaches in the sentence similarity since it can capture the features of the syntax and the relationship of words, as well as present texts that is easier for people to understand.
+Fig. \ref{rayleigh_grams} and Fig. \ref{sentecne similarity rayleigh} show the same tendency.
+The benchmark, including the DNN based JSCC method in \cite{gold2018} under Rayleigh fading channels, also gets much higher score than the traditional approaches in terms of the sentence similarity since it can capture the features of the syntax and the relationship of the words, as well as present texts that is easier for people to understand.
+Few representative results are shown in Table \ref{table 333}.

 In brief, we can conclude that the tendency in sentence similarity is more closer to human judgment and the DeepSC achieves the best performance in terms of both BLEU score and sentence similarity.
-Compared to the simulation results with BLUE score as the metric, the sentence similarity score can better measure the semantic error, which solves the \textit{Question 2}.
+Compared to the simulation results with BLEU score as the metric, the sentence similarity score can better measure the semantic error, which solves the \textit{Question 2}.

 Fig. \ref{symbol_with_wer} illustrates that the impact of the number of symbols per word on the 1-gram BLEU score when SNR is 12 dB.
 As the number of symbols per word grows, the BLEU scores increase significantly due to the increasing distance between constellations gradually.
 Generally, people can understand the basic meaning of transmitted sentences with over 85\% word accuracy in BLEU score (1-gram).
 For short sentences consisted of 5 to 13 words, our proposed DeepSC can achieve 85\% accuracy with 4 symbols per word, which means that we can use fewer symbols to represent one word in the environment that mainly transmits short sentences.
 Therefore, it can achieve high speed transmission rate.
 For longer sentences consisted from of 21 to 30 words, the proposed DeepSC faces more difficulties to understand the complex structure of the sentences in the transmitted texts.
 Hence the performance is degraded with longer sentences.
 One way to improve the BLEU score is to increase the average number of symbols used for each word.